 Anyone researching Oramed Pharmaceuticals Inc. (NASDAQ:ORMP) might want to consider the historical volatility of the share price.
-Modern finance theory considers volatility to be a measure of risk, and there are two main types of price volatility.
-First, we have company specific volatility, which is the price gyrations of an individual stock.
-Holding at least 8 stocks can reduce this kind of risk across a portfolio.
+Volatility is considered to be a measure of risk in modern finance theory.
+Investors may think of volatility as falling into two main categories.
+The first category is company specific volatility.
+This can be dealt with by limiting your exposure to any particular stock.
 The other type, which cannot be diversified away, is the volatility of the entire market.
 Every stock in the market is exposed to this volatility, which is linked to the fact that stocks prices are correlated in an efficient market.

 What this means for you:

 Beta only tells us that the Oramed Pharmaceuticals share price is sensitive to broader market movements.
 This could indicate that it is a high growth company, or is heavily influenced by sentiment because it is speculative.
 Alternatively, it could have operating leverage in its business model.
 Ultimately, beta is an interesting metric, but there's plenty more to learn.
 This article aims to educate investors about beta values, but it's well worth looking at important company-specific fundamentals such as Oramed Pharmaceuticals’s financial health and performance track record.
 I highly recommend you dive deeper by considering the following:

 - Future Outlook: What are well-informed industry analysts predicting for ORMP’s future growth?
 Take a look at our free research report of analyst consensus for ORMP’s outlook.